-But the President who really shaped the American wine industry is Thomas Jefferson.
-Many people know Thomas Jefferson as one of the Founding Fathers, the man who penned the Declaration of Independence, the second face on Mount Rushmore and our third President.
-Yet, many don’t know just how much he inspired the growth and exploration of producing and growing wine in the colonies even before the American Revolution and more so once the country earned its independence.
+Virginia hasn’t always been a budding wine region to explore, much like most of the United States.
+There was one man who saw the opportunity for the “New World” to “make as great a variety of wines as are made in Europe”.
+That my friend was Thomas Jefferson.
+Many of you know Thomas Jefferson as one of the Founding Fathers, the man who penned the Declaration of Independence, the second face on Mount Rushmore and our third President.
+Yet, many don’t know just how much he inspired the growth and exploration of producing and growing wine in the colonies – specifically Virginia – even before the American Revolution and more so once the country earned its independence.

 He is still the most wine-savvy POTUS we’ve have to date and America’s first great wine connoisseur.
 You’d think Donald Trump might be a contender for this role given he owns the Virginia winery, Trump Winery.
 But, alas he has “never had a drop of alcohol”.
 TJ remains on top!